-SpectraCure has been developing the method for many years and is currently running a clinical trial.
-The trial is conducted at leading cancer research clinics: Princess Margaret Cancer Centre in Toronto, University College London Hospital, Memorial Sloan Kettering Cancer Center in New York, and Skåne University Hospital in Malmö.
+After many years of development, we are conducting a clinical study on patients with recurrent prostate cancer after radiation therapy.
+The study is conducted at leading prostate cancer clinics: Princess Margaret Cancer Centre in Toronto, University College London Hospital, Memorial Sloan Kettering Cancer Center in New York, and Skåne University Hospital in Malmö.

 We aim to run the study at clinics at the forefront of prostate cancer treatment.

-The SpectraCure treatment involves intravenous injection of a light-activated drug and light delivery to the tumor.
 The procedure is performed using SpectraCure’s Q-PRO® system, which delivers light via optical fibers inserted into the prostate.
-The drug used in the trial is called verteporfin, which has been used for many years in clinical practice and is approved for treatment of eye diseases.
+The medication, verteporfin, has been used for many years in clinical practice and is approved for treating eye diseases.

-SpectraCure’s Q-PRO® system includes a laser device and a software called IDOSE ®, which calculates the dose of light to be delivered to the prostate.
-The light dose is adjusted continuously during the treatment to achieve an adequate dose to the entire tumor.
+SpectraCure’s Q-PRO® system includes a laser device and a software called IDOSE ®, which calculates the light dose to be delivered to the prostate.
+The light dose is adjusted continuously during the treatment to achieve an adequate dose to the entire tumour.
 The light dose is adjusted to eliminate the cancer cells and at the same time spare healthy surrounding tissue.

-Treating cancer tumors with a light-activated drug and light is an established method, but treatment of tumors inside the prostate with individualized dosimetry is novel.
+Treating cancer tumours with a light-activated medication and light is an established method, but treating tumours inside the prostate with individualised dosimetry is novel.

-SpectraCure’s clinical trial follows the international standard for drug trials; Good Clinical Practice (GCP), and ethical guidelines set by the WHO, which ensures that data and results are accurate and that the rights and privacy of participants are protected.
+SpectraCure’s clinical study follows the international standard for clinical studies; Good Clinical Practice (GCP and ISO 14155), and ethical guidelines set by WHO.
+The guidelines ensure that data and results are accurate and that the rights and privacy of participants are protected.

-Each study site is responsible for the recruitment and selection of participants.
-Contact your responsible physician if you are interested in participating in our clinical trial.
+The participating hospitals are responsible for patient recruitment and assessing the eligibility of participants.
+Please contact your responsible physician if you are interested in participating in our clinical study.